 We take great care to protect and respect the rights of individuals in relation to their personal data, especially in the case of children.
 If your child is under 18, we’ll only use his or her personal data with your consent.

 We employ a variety of physical and technical measures to keep your data safe and to prevent unauthorised access to, or use or disclosure of your personal information.

 Electronic data and databases are stored on secure computer systems and we control who has access to information (using both physical and electronic means).
 Our staff receive data protection training and we have a set of detailed data security procedures which personnel are required to follow when handling personal data.

-All the data we hold is stored within the European Economic Area (EEA).
+All the data we store on Charity Log (our CRM system) is stored within the United Kingdom.

 Data in transit

 Sending information over the internet is generally not completely secure and we can’t guarantee the security of your data while it’s in transit.
-Any data you send is as your own risk.
-We have procedures and security features in place to keep your data secure once we receive it.”
+Any data you send is at your own risk.
+We have procedures and security features in place to keep your data secure once we receive it.

 Where we store information

 Your information is stored on our CRM database, hosted by CharityLog.
 CharityLog is accredited to ISO9001 for quality management and to IS027001 for system security.
 Paper records, where necessary will be kept in a locked, fireproof storage system at the Autism Berkshire offices to which only authorised staff have access.
 Where staff are working from home for an extended period, the CEO may give permission for paper records to be taken off site, where such records are required for the member of staff to perform their duties, so long as they are stored in the same manner as when held at the charity’s offices.